DavidTParks/dev-portfolio-2.0/content/blogs/loadtest-your-nuxt-api-with-k6.md

 <imgix-image :alt="'Terminal results showing the results of a k6 loadtest'" :src="'https://davidparksdev.imgix.net/loadtest-nuxt-app/k6-results.png'"></imgix-image>

 The main metric we are interested in is the first one, our **Get ping** line.
 As you can see there are average, minimum, median and maximum values for the API request execution time from request to response.

+### Making sense of the results

 You might be saying, wow, the maximum time to execution is a ***whopping*** 4.69s and a minimum of only 88.69ms!
-How can that be!
+Why is the gap that large!

 Well, when deploying to a serverless environment there is a well known problem known as a **cold start**.
-Simply put, since we are not using a typical long-running Node server to handle our API requests, we must first ***spin up*** our serverless lamba function after they have not been used for some period of time.
-There are some workarounds known as "keeping functions warm" by invoking them regularly, however this blog won't delve into that.
-Feel free to [read more on the topic](https://www.serverless.com/blog/keep-your-lambdas-warm)
+Since **Nuxt Vercel Builder** deploys our app as a serverless function, we must first ***spin up*** our serverless function after it has not been used for some period of time.
+This is one of the current drawbacks serverless computing faces.
+There are some workarounds known as "keeping functions warm" by invoking them on regular intervals (potentially resulting in a larger usage bill depending on your deployment platform), however this blog won't delve into that.
+Feel free to [read more on the topic](https://www.serverless.com/blog/keep-your-lambdas-warm).

 ## Wrapping up

 Excellent!
-We have successfully created a **Nuxt API** using **Express** and **serverMiddleware**, as well as deployed our application and API to the cloud and tested the API under a heavy load using **k6**.
-It's up to you to extend the API and load testing script to meet the expected needs for your project, but I hope this gets you started on the right foot!
+We have successfully created a **Nuxt API** using **Express** and **serverMiddleware**, as well as deployed our application and API to Vercel using **Nuxt Vercel Builder** and tested the API under a heavy load using **k6**.
+It's up to you to extend the API and tailor the load testing script to your projects functionality and expected load, but I hope this gets you started on the right foot!

-Thanks for reading.
+Thanks for reading, and if you found the article helpful feel free to share on Twitter below!